B.A., University of Notre Dame

-Kenneth T. Kristl is an Associate Professor of Law and Director of the Environmental Rights Institute on the Delaware campus.
+Kenneth T. Kristl is a Professor of Law and Director of the Environmental Rights Institute at Delaware Law.
 Professor Kristl received his B.A. from the University of Notre Dame in 1981, where he was Phi Beta Kappa, and his J.D. from III/Chicago-Kent College of Law in 1984, where he was class Valedictorian and Editor-in-Chief of the Chicago-Kent Law Review.

-While Director of the Clinic at Widener, Professor Kristl has been involved in numerous proceedings that have set important legal precedents.
+While Director of the Clinic at Delaware Law, Professor Kristl has been involved in numerous proceedings that have set important legal precedents.
 These include:

 In addition to his Clinic work, Professor Kristl teaches Property I and II at the Law School.
 He is a Master in the Delaware Valley Environmental Inn of Court (the first Inn of Court to focus exclusively on environmental law) a member of the ABA's Section on Environment, Energy and Resources, and a member of the Delaware State Bar Association's Section on Environmental Law.
 He has also written extensively on environmental law issues, including: